SystemsApproach/ops/README.rst

 If you make use of this work, the attribution should include the following information:

-| *Title: Operationalizing a Cloud: A Systems Approach*
+| *Title: Operationalizing an Edge Cloud: A Systems Approach*
 | *Authors: Larry Peterson, Scott Baker, Andy Bavier, Zack Williams, Bruce Davie*
 | *Source:* https://github.com/SystemsApproach/ops
 | *License:* \ `CC BY-NC-ND 4.0 <https://creativecommons.org/licenses/by-nc-nd/4.0>`__